ScottLogic/blog/_posts/2023-09-07-testing-with-intent-a-technical-view.md

 ## The Golden Rule: Wherever possible, use queryByRole
 In our automated tests, we need a way to identify the elements on the page that are relevant to the test case in hand.
 For example, if we want to click a submit button, we need a way of identifying that button in our test before clicking it.
 Testing Library solves this problem with a collection of helper functions called queries.
 Queries help us in our search for the relevant elements.

 When you have a range of queries available, the question that follows is, “Which query should I use?”
 Testing Library has some [great guidance](https://testing-library.com/docs/queries/about#priority) about how to select the right query for the job.
 It sets out the queries in a prioritised order.
-However, I’ve gone a step further and boiled that list down into a single golden rule: “Wherever possible, use `queryByRole”`.
+However, I’ve gone a step further and boiled that list down into a single golden rule: “Wherever possible, use `queryByRole`".
 If there's one take away from this post, this is it.
 Following this rule is powerful.
 By following it, you create some really positive consequences.

 Some might say this rule is a little crude; Testing Library included a priority list for a reason.
 But, I think there’s a power to following the rule.
 So, I’m going to unpack how `queryByRole` works, and why it’s powerful.
 But before that, it’s about time we see an actual test case!